streamdal/streamdal/README.md

 </div>

-Streamdal is an open-source _**'Code Native Data Pipeline'**_ solution for running data pipelines _directly_ in your application code.
+Streamdal is an open-source _**'Code Native Data Pipeline'**_ solution for running data tasks _directly_ in your application code.

 It is at least _10x faster_, _10x cheaper_ and _10x easier_ to operate than
 traditional data pipelines.